scala-szeged/hrank-while-language/README.md

 # The While language from hackerrank.com

-According to the original implementation task it can handle nested if, nested while, variable, integer and boolean expressions.
+According to the original implementation task I made an interpreter which can handle nested if, nested while, variables, integer and boolean expressions.

-I implemented array handling, too which is not needed for the task on hackerrank.com.
-Please see the algorithm below which demonstrates it.
+I implemented array handling, too which is an additional feature.
+It was not needed for the succesful execution of the original task on hackerrank.com.
+Please see the algorithm below which demonstrates array handling.
 ```go
 a := [4,3,2,1];
 j:=0;